awigmore189/DS_15_cloned/projects/unit-projects/project-4/project4-rubric.md

 ---

 ## PRESENT & COMMUNICATE
 **Meets Expectations**: Did you: Summarize findings with narrative techniques?
-Were you able to generate a submission file for Kaggle?
+Present limitations and assumptions of your analysis?
+Identify follow-up problems and questions for future analysis?

 #### Performance Evaluation
 > Mark boxes with an 'X'